 · Waste Tire Haulers that accumulate tires must maintain Financial Assurance in the amount of $1.25 per PTE for the maximum number of PTE on site.

 There are further specific exemptions for the accumulation of waste tires including beneficial reuse, grinding, and even energy recovery.
 These can be reviewed in detail within Title 132 – Integrated Solid Waste Management Regulations Chapter 14, “Waste Tires”.

-- NDEQ Waste Management Section (402) 471-4210
+· NDEE Waste Management Section (402) 471-4210

 · NDEE Toll Free Number (877) 253-2603

 · NDEE Hazardous Waste Compliance Assistant (402) 471-8308

-· Email questions to: NDEQ.email@example.com
+· Email questions to: NDEE.email@example.com

-Titles can be found on the NDEQ Home Page under “Laws & Regulations”
+Titles are available on the NDEE Home Page under “Laws/Regs & EQC”, “Rules & Regulations”